ARIA: feed role

 feed pattern allows a screen reader to reliably read and trigger the loading of feed content while in reading mode.

-Unlike the document structure elements that representing static HTML elements, the
+Unlike the document structure elements that represent static HTML elements, the

 feed role requires specific interactions and implementation of keyboard navigation.
 The